vast-coding/toy-robot/README.md

 ## Developement

+- Jest
 - Mac OSX
 - Node 14.15.1
+- TypeDoc
 - Typescript
-- Jest

 ## Installation

+### In terminal:

 1. Clone the repository: `git clone https://github.com/vast-coding/toy-robot.git`
+2. Enter folder `cd toy-robot`
-2. Run `npm install` inside folder
+3. Run `npm install`
-3. Running application:

-   1. To run robot simulation in terminal: `npm run dev` _(uses watch mode, so updating `src/data/input.txt` will refresh results)_
+4. Run `npm start` (runs in watch mode)
+5. Modify the data in `src/data/input.txt`, results will refresh immediately in terminal

-   2. tests
+### tests

 - to run tests: `npm run test`
+- to run tests in watch mode: `npm run test:watch`
-      - to see the test results in browser, simply open [test coverage](https://toy-robot-test-coverage.vercel.app/) or run tests again to generate new results locally.
+- to see the test results in browser, simply open [test coverage](https://toy-robot-tests-coverage-report.vercel.app) or run tests again to generate new results locally.

-4. Robot instructions are in `src/data/input.txt`.
-You can edit this file, and see live changes. _be sure to use `npm run dev` first_
+1. Robot instructions are in `src/data/input.txt`.
+You can edit this file, and see live changes. _be sure to use `npm run start` first_

 ### Other terminal commands